-As the global supply chain begins to recover, we wanted to update you on some of the challenges we’re facing because of things slowly returning to normal.
+As the global supply chain shows no sign of stabilising, we wanted to update you on some of the challenges we’re facing at the end of 2021.
 Some of these challenges may be familiar to you already – many of you have shared your experiences on things like cardboard and other raw materials.

 With soaring consumer demand and disruption to factory output caused by lockdowns, staff illness, quarantining and social distancing, the shipping industry has been under severe pressure throughout the last 12 months.
 As a result of the delays in ports, there is now the knock-on effect of a shortage of shipping containers globally.